 You have experts within your organisation (if you don’t, hire some!), and their opinion and expertise will be of value to your audience.
 This is Content Marketing.

-Thought-leadership helps to set you apart from your rivals, giving your audience expert advice for free and positioning you as a generous company who ‘knows their stuff’.
+Thought-leadership helps to set you apart from your rivals, giving your audience expert advice for free and positioning you as a generous company that ‘knows their stuff’.

 The difficulty (and I can’t believe I’m writing this) is the experts, including CEOs, are sometimes reluctant to publish their advice.